FBI links 'men's rights' lawyer from shooting at judge's NJ home to CA murder

 NORTH BRUNSWICK, New Jersey -- The FBI confirmed Wednesday that it has evidence linking the now-deceased suspect in the shooting at a federal judge's home in New Jersey to the murder of another attorney in California.

-The FBI says Hollander is also believed to be responsible for the death of Mark Anglelucci in San Bernardino two weeks ago, with details that are eerily similar: A man dressed in a FedEx uniform knocked on the door and then opened fire.
+The FBI said Den Hollander is also believed to be responsible for the death of Marc Anglelucci in San Bernardino two weeks ago.
+The details of the incident are eerily similar: Authorities say a man dressed in a FedEx uniform knocked on the door and then opened fire.

-Also in the car was an envelope addressed to Judge Salas, tough there is no word on what is inside the envelope.
+Also in the car was an envelope addressed to Judge Salas, though there is no word on what is inside the envelope.

 Judge Salas' 20-year-old son Daniel Anderl was shot multiple times and died at their home, while her husband -- criminal defense Attorney Mark Anderl -- is in critical but stable condition at the hospital after undergoing surgery.

+Authorities said Daniel Anderl opened the door and was immediately shot; the gunman then wounded Mark Anderl before fleeing the scene.

-There was no FedEx truck involved, and the suspect used an ordinary car to make a getaway, sources said.
+There was no FedEx truck involved, and the suspect used a civilian car to make a getaway, sources said.

 The court docket did not indicate a reason for his replacement, and the woman's current attorney could not be reached.